Medical technologies advisory committee members

 Biography

-Naomi is the regional head of allied health professions for Health Education England (HEE).
-She is responsible for strategic leadership and operational support to ensure employers and Integrated Care Systems develop allied health profession (AHP) workforce supply, training, and education for service delivery and transformation across the North West.
-She is the national lead for HEE's AHP support workforce programme and co-chair of the North West AHP Supply and Transformation Board.
+Naomi is the regional head of allied health professions for NHS England in the north west.
+She is responsible for strategic leadership and operational support to ensure employers and Integrated Care Systems develop allied health profession (AHP) workforce training, and education across the North West.
+She is also the national lead for the national AHP support workforce programme and co-chair of the North West AHP Board.

-In previous roles, Naomi led the national AHP strategy implementation programme as head of programmes for the chief AHP officer at NHS England.
-She was a NICE fellow from 2017 to 2020 and has also worked for NICE's implementation programme.
-As a chartered physiotherapist, she was a member of council for the Chartered for Society of Physiotherapy from 2013 to 2015 and has held a range of clinical, management and leadership roles in the NHS.
+In a previous role, Naomi led the national AHP strategy implementation programme as Head of Programmes for the Chief AHP Officer at NHS England.
+She was a NICE fellow from 2017 to 2020 and has held a range of clinical, management and leadership roles in the NHS.
+Naomi remains a registered and Chartered physiotherapist with Health and Care Professions Council and Chartered Society of Physiotherapy respectively.

 Abdullah Pandor